kothamasubharath/Roll_Back_Image/README.md

           sudo chmod 777 /var/run/docker.sock   "for permission"
 Step-3:
 ------
+ECR:
+Elastic Container Registry for storing images and if you wish to push that image to any other remote servers if needs.

    1.Goto aws account and create a container registry for storing docker images